 (a) Authorized Limits must be established and approved for the clearance of any property with residual radioactive material to provide reasonable assurance that the requirements of paragraphs 4.k.(1) and 4.k.(2) are met.
-Authorized Limits may be applied to property for which process knowledge cannot establish the absence of residual radioactive material but in which no residual radioactive material can be detected.
+Authorized Limits may be applied to property for which process knowledge cannot establish the absence of residual radioactive material and in which the presence of residual radioactive material cannot be determined.